Bullying - What Children Should Do if They Are Bullied

 he or she will meet friends who value him or her.
 Help your child look for

-areas of life where he or she feels accepted, likeable, and normal.
+areas of life where he or she feels accepted, likable, and normal.
 And help

 your child find opportunities to develop well-balanced